 - We do require a credit card on file.
-We accept payment via credit card with a 3.4% processing fee (beginning Feb.
-1, 2018); we also accept ACH payment (bank transfer) or check with no additional fees.
+We accept payment via credit card, ACH payment (bank transfer) or check.

 - Congratulations!
 Your home is in contract and it’s time to de-stage.
 Please remember: we need time to arrange for the de-stage too.
 With other homes being staged and de-staged, and dates changing, we’re always working with a moving target.
 We ask that you give us 7 days’ notice to de-stage.
 This gives us time to schedule the movers, driver, truck, assistants and make room on our calendar, pack and wrap the furniture.

 - The vacant home is required to have running water, heat or ac (depending on the season) and electric.

 - We’ll tidy up when we’re all done; however, the home should be cleaned, (including the floors) prior to the staging day.